Destinations Italy Sardinia

 Cabras · west coast, 1 hr from Cagliari

-A Phoenician city, later Roman, on a peninsula above two beaches — temples, tombs, a still-standing forum, and one of the better places on the island to feel the layered Mediterranean history without a crowd.
-Pair it with the nearby Cabras civic archaeology museum, which has six of the 30 Mont'e Prama giants (Bronze-Age 6.5-foot stone warriors discovered in 1974).
+A Phoenician city founded in the 7th century BC, later Roman, on a peninsula above two beaches — temples, tombs, a still-standing forum, and one of the better places on the island to feel the layered Mediterranean history without a crowd.
+Pair it with the nearby Cabras civic archaeology museum to see the Mont'e Prama Nuragic stone giants.
 A long lunch on Tharros's San Giovanni beach afterward.

 04Guided hike